p2panda/handbook/website/docs/01-writing-data/schemas.md

   - the remaining sections are the document view id of the schema's `schema_definition_v1` document, represented as alphabetically sorted hex-encoded operation ids, separated by underscores.
   - example `profile_picture_0020c65567ae37efea293e34a9c7d13f8f2bf23dbdc3b5c7b9ab46293111c48fc78b`
 - as application schema ids can potentially grow very large the _schema hash id_ is an alterantive identifier with limited size
-  - it's possible for an adversary to generate schemas with a very large schema id, although this is not expected in regular use
-  - applications should choose to identify schemas by their _schema hash id_ when this fact can be exploited or a short identifier results in better usability
-  - in all other scenarios the regular _schema id_ should be preferred as it's not possible to reconstruct the schema document from the _schema hash id_
+  - unless a limited-size identifier is required, the regular _schema id_ should be preferred as it's not possible to reconstruct the schema document from the _schema hash id_
   - the schema hash id is constructed by concatenating
     - the schema's _name_
     - an underscore character (`_`)